50 things to do at White Horse Hill

 Park up at our car park, and savour the views, as you head out across the fields towards the site of the White Horse.

-We've a team of volunteers, who man our caravan in the car park, on hand to help you on Saturdays and Sundays from 10am-4pm.
+Ask our staff and volunteers in the car park, on hand to help you on Saturdays and Sundays (weather permitting).
 Otherwise, download our helpful map of the hill (PDF) before you come.

 02 Roll down a really big hill